Differential Pressure Sensors Optimize Data Center Cooling

 • Vents and air plenums

-How can AKCP help?
+How AKCP can help?

+To help monitor your Data Center cooling, AKCP has multiple sensors available.
 In addition to the Airflow Sensor which can detect the presence or absence of the airflow, you can use our Cabinet Analysis Sensors to help you get a visual representation of each rack in your Data Center, the temperatures, differential pressures and the flow of air.
+The data from the differential air pressure sensors can be used to optimize your airflow, improving energy efficiency.

-Airflow and Thermal Mapping for IT Cabinets
+Thermal Mapping for IT Cabinets

 The Cabinet Analysis Sensor (CAS) features a cabinet thermal map for detecting hot spots and a differential pressure sensor for analysis of the airflow.
 You can monitor up to 16 cabinets from a single IP address with the sensorProbeX+ base units.
-A Wireless Cabinet Analysis Sensor is also available using our Wireless Tunnel™ Technology.

 Differential Temperature (△T) and Thermal Maps